robbiew/last10-talisman/README.md

 Top 10 Callers Mod for Talisman BBS

 # About
 This is a luascript mod for Talisman BBS.
-Only tested on Talisman v.048 under Ubuntu.
+Only tested on Talisman v.048 under Ubuntu, with Syncterm.

 # Installation
 See comments in lua files.